An ongoing process as help for constructive reviews.

 | You are probably reading this because I included a link as part of a review I gave your item, as opposed to including all of this in the review body.
 Within this document you will find an explanation of how I review, the motivation behind the review, and the meaning behind any emoticons I might use.

-I do not do unsolicited reviews; I target items that can either be found on pages like "The Review Request Page" , give GP’s which inherently implies a request for a review, or by direct request from the author.
+I do not do unsolicited reviews; I target items that can either be found on pages like "Please Review" , give GP’s which inherently implies a request for a review, or by direct request from the author.
 I will specify in the the review where I found your work.

 The following statement is the foundation of how I review: I can’t tell you if your item, or parts of your item, is good or bad; all I can do is tell you what it said or meant to me.
 You have to look at the review, as well as all the other reviews on the item, and decide if what you wanted to say came across clearly and in the manner you wanted it to be portrayed.